 Barry Feldman’s Jewish History Course, Nov.
 2019

 “Crime and Kehillah: Accusation and Response.”
 In 1906, New York City Police Commissioner Theodore Bingham asserted that half the city’s criminals were Jews.
 New York’s Jewish population was considered a menace to more “polite” (that is, “native”) society.
 In response, city residents formed the New York Kehillah, or “Community.”
 It was an attempt to organize communal activities under a single umbrella and present a united, productive group of Jewish New Yorkers and Americans.
 Using primary documents to spark discussion, this class will examine the successes and challenges of the Kehillah.

 Torah Reading Class with Mark Somerstein

-An 8-session class in Torah reading, led by Mark Somerstein, is being offered beginning Oct.
-15. Mark is an experienced, patient teacher and professional Torah reader.
+An 8-session class in Torah reading, led by Mark Somerstein, is being offered each year.
+Mark is an experienced, patient teacher and professional Torah reader.
 We will use proven techniques to enable you to read a pre-selected Torah portion upon graduation, and be able to prepare any other selection independently.
 (Survival rates of previous classes are encouraging!)